ainchu18/jk_clothing/README.md

 * Javascript
 * Heroku-Postgres
 * Mailchimp
-* XML sitemaps
+* XML sitemaps, robots.txt
+* stripe - used for handling payments
+* Github - used to mapped out user stories using the project and making an issue templete for the project to help the development of the project and keep track of progress during development.
+NOTE: the user stories and date line were not coinciding with when I committed the changes about it becauase I didnt have time to start the project again, make an issue template, make a poroject using the KANBAD BOARD to track my progress.
+BUT I KNOW HOW IMPORTANT THIS IS DURING DEVELOPMENT AND WILL USE IT IN THE FUTURE FOR SURE when starting a new project.

 ### Framework and Tools<a name=frameworks></a>
 * Bootstrap5 - for the site design on desktop and mobile to be responsive.
 * Fontawesome - for the overall font for the site
 * Github - used for storing the code for the site in a repositoty so other developers can see, fork and check it out.
+Inside github, I made a default issue template for user stories of the project and I used kanban board to map out user stories and put it in a project to track progress of development.
 * Gitpod - the IDE used when developing the site
 * AWS-S3 - where all the static and media files are stored
 * Stripe - the payment system used when checking out
 * Heroku - where the app is deployed
+* draw.io - used for the ERD and website flow chart
+### Technical Design

 ---
 ## Features
 ### Website Pages